gxc1998github/T-dance-classifier/README.md

 We chose this dataset because the dataset was extensive, with many images for each category of dance, and because the images were pre-sorted into categories, and had the same aspect ratio.

-However, we found that using the full datatset to test and train our model was inefficient: not only was loading the dataset time-consuming due to the large number of images, but training the model on those images was also very slow due to the large size of the images.
+However, we found that using the full datatset to test and train our model was inefficient: due to the large number of images in the dataset, and the high resolution of those images, it took a very long time to train and test the model (> 3 hours).
-To make loading the dataset more efficient, we used a bash script to sample only a portion of the images from the larger dataset (this script was run 16 times, replacing `category_name` with the name of the folder corresponding to a different cateory each time):
+To reduce the number of images in the dataset, we used a bash script to sample only a portion of the images from the larger dataset (this script was run 16 times, replacing `category_name` with the name of the folder corresponding to a different cateory each time):
 ```
 for file in `find ./rgb/category_name -type f | awk 'NR %28 == 0'`; do cp $file ./partial_dataset/category_name ; done
 ```
-This gave us a dataset containing 14,730 images, sampled uniformly from the original dataset (not in clumps to avoid skewed data).
+This gave us a dataset containing 14,730 images, sampled uniformly from the original dataset (we chose not to sample in clumps in order to retrieve a variety of image data).

-To make training the model more efficient, we scaled the images down to 640x360.
+To reduce the resolution of the images, we scaled the images down to 64x36.
 Because every image had the same aspect ratio, regardless of size, this was fairly straightforward, and we didn't need to worry about any warping or distortion.
-Additionally, we noticed that the model was significantly more efficient with square images, so we also cropped the images (centered) to 360x360.
+Additionally, we noticed that the model was significantly more efficient with square images, so we also cropped the images (centered) to 36x36.

 ### Dataset 2: Full videos
 The second dataset we used is a custom dataset that we created by retrieving and processing dance videos from Youtube.